powerhome/oss-guide/docs/publishing/publish.md

 ## [Step 2:](../publishing/approval.md) Get Approvals

-The SDRB handles most open source project approval steps for you.
+The SDRT handles most open source project approval steps for you.
 You can find the details on the [Approvals](../publishing/approval.md) page of this guide.
 Keep in mind there may be other approvals you should have in hand before coming to us, and these depend on the nature of the project you seek to publish.

 Make sure your team has approved your plan to publish this project before you request a publication review.
 We have a step in the review process where we ask about other people at the company who may need to endorse this publication too.